developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Specifies the maximum number of allowable characters in a D2of5 barcode.
-If your application only expects barcode lengths in a certain range, reducing the allowed range can improve scanning performance.
+If the application is expected to scan barcode lengths in a certain range, reducing the allowed range can improve scanning performance.
 Allowed values are 0 to 55.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.d2of5maxLength</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.d2of5maxLength</code>

 ####Platforms